olumidesan/text-extractor/README.md

 # Immediately extract text from a region of interest screenshot

 Sequel to my [area-screenshot](https://github.com/oluminous/area-screenshot) project.
+Was finally able to do [this](https://twitter.com/_Olums/status/1066411959950692353) on my laptop.

 ## Requirements
   - Python 3+